MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

 ## Load MAG data files from Azure Storage

-You can now load MAG data files as data frames in Azure Databricks.
-Then create temporary views to be referenced in SQL block later.
+You can now load MAG data files as data frames in Azure Databricks and create temporary views to be referenced in SQL blocks later.

-1. Get affiliations.
+1. **Get affiliations**

 Paste the following code in a new cell.
+Press the **SHIFT + ENTER** keys to run the code in this block.

    ```python
    AffiliationsPath = 'mag/Affiliations.txt'